mcmasty/mcmasty.github.io/_pages/covid-splash.md

 Field definitions:

 - `Pop.` is state population in millions
+- `Cases` is the total number of cases measured by positive test results
 - `New.C` New Cases.
 Lower is better.
-- `Cases` is the total number of cases measured by positive test results
 - `DGR` Daily Growth Rate.
+This is 4-day, exponential moving average.
 Lower is better.
 - `Tests per 1k` is number of tests per 1,000 in state's population.
 Higher is better.
 - `T-Pos.` is the test-positivity percentage; ratio of positive tests to total tests.
 Lower is better.
 - `Fat.`  Total number of fatalities